Second presidency of Lula da Silva: Women's rights

 To guarantee policies that secure women's rights, the Lula government created, on 8 March, the International Women's Day, numerous actions and measures for this purpose.
 One of the measures was the Equal Pay Bill, which requires companies to be more transparent and strengthen inspection and combat wage discrimination between women and men.

-On 4 April, Lula decreed that Women's police stations would be open 24/7, even on holidays; Another measure was also made, with the objective of fighting sexual harassment in public agencies and private institutions that provide services to the government.
+On 4 April, Lula decreed that Women's police stations would be open 24/7, even on holidays; another measure was also made, with the objective of fighting sexual harassment in public agencies and private institutions that provide services to the government.

 Racial equality

-On 11 January, Lula signed in a bill that equalized the crime of "racial injury" to racism.
-On 21 March, on the National Day to Combat Racial Discrimination, Lula signed the Racial Equality Bill, made up of seven measures, among which is the "Aquilomba Brasil" programme and the goal of having black people in at least 30% of commissioned positions and functions.
+On 6 January, Lula signed into law a bill creating the Day of the Traditional African religions.
+Later, on 11 January, Lula signed in a bill that equalized the crime of "racial injury" to racism.

+On 21 March, the National Day to Combat Racial Discrimination, Lula signed the Racial Equality Bill, made up of seven measures, among which is the "Aquilomba Brasil" programme and the goal of having black people in at least 30% of commissioned positions and functions.
 On 21 December 2023, Lula sanctioned a bill approved in the deputies' chamber that turned the "Dia Nacional do Zumbi e da consciência negra" (black consciousness day) into a national holiday.

 Indigenous affairs

 Upon taking office, Lula also issued the Provisional measure No. 1,154, of 1 January 2023, which created the Ministry of Indigenous People, and also renamed the Fundação Nacional do Índio ("National Indian Foundation, FUNAI") to Fundação Nacional dos Povos Indígenas ("National Indigenous People Foundation"), in addition to linking this foundation authority to the newly created ministry (it was previously linked to the Ministry of Agriculture).
 He appointed Sônia Guajajara as Indigenous minister, and Joenia Wapichana to head FUNAI, being the first indigenous women to head such offices.

 On 3 January 2023, Joenia Wapichana announced the creation of several working groups to resume the demarcation of indigenous lands that had been paralyzed in the previous years (such as the Jeju and Areal Indigenous Lands in Pará, Tekoha Porã, Karugwá and Pyhaú lands in São Paulo, Ka'aguy Poty in Rio Grande do Sul, Cambirela in Santa Catarina, Passo Piraju/Nu Porã in Mato Grosso do Sul and the area claimed by the Mukurin people in Minas Gerais), in addition to establishing new groups (for the Aranã and Aranã Caboclo Índio indigenous lands in Minas Gerais and the areas claimed by the Cassupá and Salamãi ethnic groups in Rondônia).

+Other measures included shifting the National Council of Traditional Peoples and Communities (CNPCT) from the Ministry of Human Rights and Citizenship to the Ministry of Environment and Climate Change, as well as the establishment of the "National Secretariat for Traditional Peoples and Communities and Sustainable Rural Development" under the same ministry.